Ardhat/docs/js.md

 Now we are ready to run our javascript program on node.js driving Ardhat.

 Create a file with the following contents:
+&nbsp;

 ~~~c
 var five = require("johnny-five"),